 Medical Prototypes & Medical Device Production Using Medical 3D Printing and Additive Manufacturing

 ProtoCAM specializes in medical prototyping and medical 3D printing/additive manufacturing.
-Past ProtoCAM projects have included medical device prototypes, medical models, and physical prototypes of anatomical parts for medical applications.
-The use of 3D printing and additive manufacturing technologies in medical applications is relatively new and innovative, and allows medical device designers to generate a physical, tangible medical prototype to work with.
+Past ProtoCAM projects have included medical device prototypes, 3D printing medical devices, medical models, and physical prototypes of anatomical parts for medical applications.
+The use of 3D printing and additive manufacturing technologies in medical applications is relatively new and innovative, and allows medical device designers to generate a physical, tangible medical prototype to work with, as well as end-use and education pieces.

 - Medical devices